Modern Slavery Act Statement

 Training

-• share best practices and work with our key suppliers and subcontractors to eliminate or reduce supply chain risks;
+• share best practices and work with our key suppliers to reduce supply chain risks,

 Our actions as described above support the Thermo Fisher Scientific long-term commitment to respect the human rights of all people and to improve the quality of life in the communities we serve.